Vanilla-OS/handbook/_posts/2023-01-07-install-steam.md

 - [**Steam**](https://steampowered.com) is the most popular gaming platform.
 It allows you to download and play a vast library of games.
 It's client is available natively on Linux.

 - On 21 August 2018, Steam introduced the [Proton](https://github.com/ValveSoftware/Proton) project, which allows you to run Windows games on Linux.
-It is an essential feature for Linux gamers as it extends the number of games available on the platform.
+It is an essential tool for Linux gamers as it extends the number of games available on the platform.
 Check out [**ProtonDB**](https://www.protondb.com) to see how well your favourite games work with Proton.

 ## Install Steam

-In Vanilla OS there are many ways to install applications.
+In Vanilla OS there are many ways to install Steam.
 The easiest way is to use [Flatpak](https://flatpak.org), which is a universal package manager for Linux.
-But it is also possible to install Steam using [Apx](https://documentation.vanillaos.org/docs/apx/) the default package manager of Vanilla OS.
+But it is also possible to install Steam using [apx](https://documentation.vanillaos.org/docs/apx/) the default package manager of Vanilla OS.

 ### Flatpak